Contrasting Quotient Technology (QUOT) & Its Rivals

-Quotient Technology (NYSE: QUOT) is one of 29 public companies in the “Advertising” industry, but how does it compare to its rivals?
-We will compare Quotient Technology to related businesses based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, institutional ownership and dividends.
+Quotient Technology (NYSE: QUOT) is one of 29 public companies in the “Advertising” industry, but how does it contrast to its competitors?
+We will compare Quotient Technology to related companies based on the strength of its analyst recommendations, institutional ownership, risk, profitability, earnings, dividends and valuation.

-This table compares Quotient Technology and its rivals’ net margins, return on equity and return on assets.
+This table compares Quotient Technology and its competitors gross revenue, earnings per share and valuation.

 |Quotient Technology